What Is Acceptance and Commitment Therapy?

 Cognitive defusion

-Change the way you interact or relate to negative thoughts
+Change the way we interact or relate to negative thoughts

 Decrease believability or attachment to negative thoughts